VirgilSecurity/virgil-cli/README.md

 ## PureKit Commands

 ### Update keys
-This command is used to update the App Secret Key and Service Public Key of a Pure application
+This command is used to update the `App Secret Key` and `Service Public Key` of a Pure application

 ```bash
 $ virgil pure update-keys <public_key> <service_secret_key> <update_token>
 ```

 ### Generate a Secret Key
-This command is used to generate a new App Secret Key for a Pure application:
+This command is used to generate a new `App Secret Key` for a Pure application:
 ```bash
 $ virgil pure keygen secret
 ```

 ### Generate an Auth Key
-This command is used to generate a new Auth Key for a Pure application:
+This command is used to generate a new `Auth Key` for a Pure application:
 ```bash
 $ virgil pure keygen auth
 ```

-### Generate a Backup key pair
+### Generate a Backup Keypair
-This command is used to generate a Backup key pair for a Pure application:
+This command is used to generate a `Backup keypair` for a Pure application:
 ```bash
 $ virgil pure keygen backup
 ```

-### Generate a Hashes key pair
+### Generate a Hashes Keypair
-This command is used to generate a Hashes key pair for a Pure application:
+This command is used to generate a `Hashes keypair` for a Pure application:
 ```bash
 $ virgil pure keygen hashes
 ```

-### Generate a Virgil Storage key pair
+### Generate a Virgil Storage Keypair
-This command is used to generate a Virgil Storage key pair for a Pure application:
+This command is used to generate a `Virgil Storage key` for a Pure application:
 ```bash
 $ virgil pure keygen signing
 ```

-### Generate own Signing Key
+### Generate Own Signing Key
-This command is used to generate own Signing Key for a Pure application:
+This command is used to generate `Own Signing Key` for a Pure application:
 ```bash
 $ virgil pure keygen own
 ```

-### Generate all Pure key pairs
+### Generate all Pure keys at once
-This command is used to generate all Pure key pairs for a Pure application:
+This command is used to generate all Pure keys at once for a Pure application:
 ```bash
 $ virgil pure keygen all
 ```